EpsilonSolutions/netscaler-command-reference/docs/rewrite/rewrite-action/rewrite-action.md

 NOTE: JSON searches use the same syntax as XPath searches, but operate on JSON files instead of standard XML files.
 * Patset ("patset(patset)") - A predefined pattern set.
 Example: -search patset("patset1").
 * Datset ("dataset(dataset)") - A predefined dataset.
 Example: -search dataset("dataset1").
-* AVP ("avp(avp number)") - AVP number that is used to match multiple AVPs in a Diameter Message.
+* AVP ("avp(avp number)") - AVP number that is used to match multiple AVPs in a Diameter/Radius Message.
 Example: -search avp(999)

-<b>bypassSafetyCheck</b>
-Bypass the safety check and allow unsafe expressions.
-An unsafe expression is one that contains references to message elements that might not be present in all messages.
-If an expression refers to a missing request element, an empty string is used instead.
-Possible values: YES, NO
-Default value: NO

 <b>refineSearch</b>
 Specify additional criteria to refine the results of the search.